datalayer-examples/jupyterlab-extensions-example/docs/plugins-application.md

 ## Apod Left

-The `Apod Left` plugins implements the same feature as the `Apod Main` but is displayed in a left side panel.
+The `Apod Left` extension implements the same feature as the `Apod Main` but is displayed in a left side panel.

 - [ ] TODO `Apod Left` should reuse code from and depend on `Apod Main`.